 UC IRB Reliance Registry

 UC investigators applying for new or renewed reliances on another UC IRB are required to do so using the UC Online Reliance Registry.
 Paper NOITRs are no longer processed.
 Please see the instructions below.
-For additional assistance, please contact Danielle Dai'Re at firstname.lastname@example.org
+For additional assistance, please contact the IRB office at firstname.lastname@example.org

 UC Merced uses the online UC IRB Reliance Registry for all studies in which our investigators rely on other UC campuses or Lawrence Berkeley National Lab for IRB review or vice versa by means of the UC system memorandum of understanding (MOU).
 All new reliance requests, renewals and amendments need to be submitted via the online registry.

 Below is a summary of the process for reviewing and relying investigators.
 For detailed information, see:

 All first-time users must register with the UC IRB Reliance Registry before they create new reliance requests.